NEHAKIRANNAYAK/NAVASST/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository;
-2. Install required dependencies:
+2. Install required dependencies;
 3. Ensure you have the necessary models and data files for object detection and face recognition.

 ## Usage